Chicago police investigate hospital shooting that left four dead

 The newspaper cited hospital employees as saying O’Neal was Lopez’s former girlfriend.
 One witness said Lopez was harassing O’Neal before the attack.

 “I knew her, trained with her, saved lives with her and tonight, tried to save her life,” John Purakal a doctor at the University of Chicago Medicine medical school and health system, wrote on Twitter.
-“Tonight, I broke down in front of my coworkers when we lost her, and tonight I held hands with her mother in prayer.
-Tonight, we lost a beautiful, resilient, passionate doc.”

 Doctors and patients fled the hospital during the attack.